jfischer/micropython-iot-hackathon/docs/hardware-assembly.rst

 supply (usually indicated by a red terminal), through circuitry, and to the electrical ground (usually indicated by a black terminal).
 The positive power voltage is typically 5 volts or 3.3 volts.
-You should **never** allow the power lines to be connected to the ground line, without the proper electical components in between.
-Ohm's law [#]_ states that current flowing is equal to the voltage divided by the electical resistance.
+You should **never** allow the power lines to be connected to the ground line, without the proper electrical components in between.
+Ohm's law [#]_ states that current flowing is equal to the voltage divided by the electrical resistance.
 If this resistance is zero (e.g. a direct connection), then an infinite current can flow.
 This is known as a *short circuit*.
-Causing one will not only destroy your electical components, but may also damage the USB port on your computer.
+Causing one will not only destroy your electrical components, but may also damage the USB port on your computer.

-Ok, with that we are ready to start hooking up the hardware.
+OK, with that we are ready to start hooking up the hardware.

 Breadboards
 -----------